samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 The weapon has 5 charges.
 You can expend 1 charge and make a ranged attack with the weapon, hurling it as if it had the [Thrown](/sources/dnd/free-rules/equipment#Thrown) property with a normal range of 20 feet and a long range of 60 feet.
 If the attack hits, the weapon unleashes a thunderclap audible out to 300 feet.
 The target and every creature within 30 feet of it other than you must succeed on a DC 17 Constitution saving throw or have the [Stunned](/sources/dnd/free-rules/rules-glossary#StunnedCondition) condition until the end of your next turn.
 Immediately after hitting or missing, the weapon flies back to your hand.
 The weapon regains 1d4 + 1 expended charges daily at dawn.

-***Giant’s Bane.*** While you are attuned to the weapon and wearing either a [Belt of Giant Strength](/magic-items/5372-belt-of-giant-strength) or [Gauntlets of Ogre Power](/magic-items/4641-gauntlets-of-ogre-power) to which you are also attuned, you gain the following benefits:
+***Giant's Bane.*** While you are attuned to the weapon and wearing either a [Belt of Giant Strength](/magic-items/5372-belt-of-giant-strength) or [Gauntlets of Ogre Power](/magic-items/4641-gauntlets-of-ogre-power) to which you are also attuned, you gain the following benefits:

-**Giants’ Bane.** When you roll a 20 on the d20 for an attack roll made with this weapon against a Giant, the creature must succeed on a DC 17 Constitution saving throw or die.
+**Giants' Bane.** When you roll a 20 on the d20 for an attack roll made with this weapon against a Giant, the creature must succeed on a DC 17 Constitution saving throw or die.

 **Might of Giants.** The Strength score bestowed by your *Belt of Giant Strength* or *Gauntlets of Ogre Power* increases by 4, to a maximum of 30.